koopjs/koopjs.github.io/_posts/2021-10-19-koop-cli-v1-1-0-release.md

 ## What about production?

-As the whole blog post is talking about the dev server, you may ask what about the production.
+As the whole blog post is talking about the dev server, you may ask "What about the production?".
 Since Koop is a dedicated ET(L) server, it does not incldue the HTTPS feature.
 The implementation for the HTTPS dev server is not scalable and is not a good way for production use.

 The common industrial practice is to use a proxy server (like nginx) or the service from your cloud provider.